mbakhoff/synchronization-template/readme.md

 `java.util.concurrent.CountDownLatch` is a tool for this exact purpose.
 When creating the latch, a **count** (non-negative integer) must be specified.
-The latch has a method named `await` - when it is called and the count is larger than zero, then the method will block.
+The latch has a method named `await` - when it is called and the count is larger than zero, then the calling thread will be blocked.
 The latch also has the `countDown` method - this will reduce the count by one.
 Once the count reaches zero, all threads that are blocked at `await` are unblocked.